 1. Make sure EVERYONE in your organization has access

-As Joel Gascoigne, CEO of Buffer says, “When you have everyone remote, it changes a lot of things.
+As Joel Gascoigne, CEO of Buffer, a fully distributed team living and working in 15 countries around the world explains, “When you have everyone remote, it changes a lot of things.
 When you just have a few people remote, they can easily feel like second class citizens without full access to information.”

 2. Get Q&A questions in advance

 It’s always good to end an all hands with a Q&A but no one wants to be put on the spot with a tricky question that’s hard to answer.
 By allowing employees to submit their questions ahead of time, with the option of anonymity, you can be prepared in advance with informed and thoughtful responses.
 An advance Q&A is a win-win; presenters get to identify high priority topics that require addressing and employees, who might otherwise have been unwilling to ask a potentially controversial question in front of a huge group of people, get to raise their questions without fear.

 At Sli.do all hands meetings, their “Ask Me Anything” sessions with their CEO have become indispensable to their team.
 “By showing people that their concerns matter and that we’re willing to discuss them openly, Q&As have become one of the cornerstones of creating a culture of transparency.”

 An open dialog with your employees is really important, and the chance to get questions asked anonymously, as well as in a timely fashion, can go a long way towards reinforcing an open and transparent company culture.